alignalghii/reversed-polish-notation-translator/README.md

 ```

 We can see from the last example, that the reverse Polish notation can evade the usage of parentheses.
 This suggests that the solution is based on some kind of stack/FIFO structures.
-Indeed, for implementation, we will use an auxiliary stack.
+Indeed, for implementation, we will use two stacks, a main stack and an auxiliary stack, and itmes will be transfered from one stack onto the other, governed by the symbol just being processed.
+In short: we keep the main idea of the Haskell solution.

 First, let us see a general scheme of he solution: it can be found in the [`domain-logic/postfix-notation-translator.mjs`](nodejs/domain-logic/postfix-notation-translator.mjs) file: